 An instance of academic misconduct (including those detailed on the website provided above or in this syllabus) will be reported to the Department Chair and the academic Dean's office.
-You will receive a score of zero on the item in question for any instance of academic misconduct, and that score cannot be dropped.
-Repeated instances of misconduct may result in additional sanctions, including a grade of F for the course.
+Evidence of cheating in this course will result in, at a minimum, a score of zero (which cannot be dropped from grade calculations) and penalty up to failure of the course.